 An individual needing Nursing Care may have suffered a stroke, have physical disabilities or medical conditions which now need a nurse to support.
 Nursing homes offering nursing care must have qualified nursing staff on duty 24-hours a day, 365 days a year.
-Anyone who needs nursing care will have an individual care plan which has been produced in line with their physical, social and medical needs and it will be reviewed with them and their family members to ensure it is adequate before the care starts.
+Anyone who needs nursing care will have an individual plan which has been produced in line with their physical, social and medical needs and it will be reviewed with them and their family members to ensure it is adequate before the care starts.

 Nursing care for short term stay or respite patients

 Respite is a short-term arrangement and can be arranged or put in place to either support someone who needs to recover after being in the hospital, or it gives carers a break for themselves.
-Caring for someone you love 24/7 is extremely demanding and tiring so respite care is a must to ensure they remain well enough to look after themselves and the person they care for.
+Caring for someone you love 24/7 is extremely demanding and tiring so respite is a must to ensure they remain well enough to look after themselves and the person they care for.

-The term respite care can also be used when someone is going into a care or nursing home for a short period of time to check it is right for them before they fully commit to it as a long term and permanent living solution.
+The term respite can also be used when someone is going into a care or nursing home for a short period of time to check it is right for them before they fully commit to it as a long term and permanent living solution.

 Does a nursing home cater for people living with dementia?

 If you or a loved one has been suffering from dementia then you will understand that it often worsens as time goes by and sometimes this change can be very quick.
 It is extremely difficult caring for someone with dementia both mentally and physically as they suffer from short term memory loss, confusion, lack of confidence and often quick changes in their emotions, and it really is a 24-hour responsibility.
-Often it will come to a point when the person needs more specialist care in an environment which is safe and secure for them with a team of specialist dementia nurses and carers.
+Often it will come to a point when the person needs more specialist care in an environment that is safe and secure for them with a team of specialist dementia nurses and carers.

-Respite care is always a good idea to give the carer some time away so they can recoup and look after their own health and quite often this results in them thinking about full time, residential dementia care for their loved one and if this is a better and kinder option for them.
+Respite is always a good idea to give the carer some time away so they can recoup and look after their own health and quite often this results in them thinking about full time, residential dementia care for their loved one and if this is a better and kinder option for them.

-Bristol Care Homes offer personal dementia care at their care homes in Bristol.
+Bristol Care Homes offer personal dementia care at their homes in Bristol.
 Each of our homes offers different types of specialist care which we can guide you through to help you decide which one will be the best one for you or your loved one.